igraph/rigraph_revdep_checks/problems.md

 ```
 ```
 checking dependencies in R code ...
 NOTE
-Package in Depends field not imported from: ‘igraph’ These packages need to be imported from (in the NAMESPACE file) for when this namespace is loaded but not attached.
+Package in Depends field not imported from: âigraphâ These packages need to be imported from (in the NAMESPACE file) for when this namespace is loaded but not attached.
 ```
 ```
 checking R code for possible problems ...
 NOTE
-nets: no visible global function definition for ‘graph.adjacency’
+nets: no visible global function definition for âgraph.adjacencyâ
-nets: no visible global function definition for ‘V’
+nets: no visible global function definition for âVâ
-nets: no visible global function definition for ‘V<-’
+nets: no visible global function definition for âV<-â
 ```
 ```
 DONE